bijington/orbit/games/ChooseYourOwnAdventure/ChooseYourOwnAdventure/Slides/SlideThoughts.md

 I was also 'lucky' enough to be given the opportunity to write a book.
 My publishing keeps telling me off for not talking about it enough so it is titled 'Introducing .NET MAUI' and is available at all good online book retailers.
 In fact I have a copy with me today which I plan to give away at random.
 More on this shortly...

-I guess part of the main reason I am here talking to you all today is because I have learned to fully embrace what I have labelled as weakenesses here.
+I guess part of the main reason I am here talking to you all today is because I have learned to fully embrace what I have labelled as weaknesses here.
 I do get distracted easily and much like Magpie I like to chase after the next shiny thing.
 I am also great at following that shiny thing down a deep deep rabbit hole, get lost or stuck down there and then end up eating some cake to cheer me up.
 In fact I now wonder whether I have somehow been rewarding this behaviour...
 Cake Driven Development

 # Prologue

-So that is enough about my, let's take a brief look at what we will be covering today and how...
+So that is enough about me, let's take a brief look at what we will be covering today and how...

 I am very passionate about gaming, exposing our creative sides and just generally having a bit of fun, because of this I could talk for hours and at one or two meetups I have.
 We only have 60 minutes today and ironically given my childhood love of 'choose your own adventure' books I am now terrible at decision making and try my best to avoid it where I can.